 A great feature that many PTZ cameras will offer is what is called a “tour”.
 With a tour you program several preset viewing points on the camera and then have it move between them.
 The camera will start at preset one and stay there for a programmed amount of time (min.
 15 seconds), then move to the next preset and so on and then repeat.
 This allows one camera to consistently monitor a very large area that would normally take several cameras.

 A PTZ camera gives the user much more control when it comes to home and business security.
 They allow users to choose exactly where they want to look, precisely when they want to look.
 This is especially helpful in guard stations, security rooms, etc. If there is a suspicious individual on the property the user can do a much better job of following them and zooming in to get the specific details of who they are and what they are doing.
 Those types of recordings are extremely helpful for the authorities when trying to identify a suspect.

 Night Vision Distance

 The larger PTZ cameras (not mini domes, etc) also usually have much better night vision along with a very powerful zoom (smaller PTZs usually have a 3-4x zoom).
-Our Montavue MTZ4300 boasts a 30x optical zoom and 350ft infrared night vision!
+Our Montavue MTZ4250 boasts a 25x optical zoom and 333ft infrared night vision!
 A camera that can make out clear details from extremely long distance, even at night, is a great addition to any security system.
-To learn more about the MTZ4300, please see our article, 2K IP PTZ with Auto-tracking.